ATRA has three membership categories; professional, student and supporting. Each category has it’s own eligibility criteria and fee schedule.

 Applicants for Supporting Member are not required to submit qualifications.
 The application for this membership can be completed fully on-line.

 - The final marks or grades you received for each course

-- Your degree designation (if applicable)
+- displays proof of your degree / diploma designation (if applicable)

 Your official transcript(s) must list the minimum required number of TR (3), general (3) and supporting courses (6).

 There are a variety of universities and colleges which offer coursework in Therapeutic Recreation in Alberta and throughout Canada.
 Many offer these courses with a distance learning option.
-Please see the ‘Student’ section for a comprehensive list of post-secondary options.
+Please see the ‘Students’ section for a comprehensive list of post-secondary options.

 Applicants for Student Membership must be taking one or more courses towards the completion of a diploma, post-graduate certificate, bachelors/masters/doctorate degree whose title contains Therapeutic Recreation or Recreation & Leisure Studies.

 No. Criteria for Professional Membership in each province are not yet uniform across Canada.
 Please apply as a New Applicant.
 You will find the information you need in the Application & Renewal section of the ATRA website.
 Your education and experience will be evaluated and if necessary a bridging process will be implemented to help you meet ATRA criteria.